By Tom · Published Oct. 27th, 2021 · Updated Nov. 28th, 2022

 Hike on Sentosa Boardwalk

-On a Friday morning in October 2021, we started hiking to Sentosa along the Sentosa Boardwalk.
+The Sentosa Hike starts along the boardwalk from Harbour Front MRT station.
 This is a rather convenient walkway with quite some shade and even a travellator if you already feel tired.
 The Sentosa Boardwalk covers a distance of 600 meters.
 There are beautiful flowers and some art along the way, as well as some good views of the Singapore coastline.
 An alternative way to reach the island is via the Sentosa Cable Car, which gives you great views on the way over.

 Siloso Beach Walk

 Once at the beach, you can go for an early swim at Emerald Pavilion.
 Despite the views of big container and oil ships, the water is very pleasantly warm, especially compared to the Western Cape in South Africa where we came from before Singapore.

-After a swim and break, we followed the Siloso Beach walk past the Sapphire Pavilion to the other end of the Imbiah Trail.
-There are two interesting things to see along the way, the fresh water Siloso spring and a mini bunker.
+After a swim and break, follow the Siloso Beach walk past the Sapphire Pavilion to the other end of the Imbiah Trail.
+There are two interesting things to see along the way, the freshwater Siloso spring and a mini bunker.

 Both are signs of the past, as the spring was once at the shoreline before land reclamation and the bunker is one of the many military artefacts from when Sentosa was called Pulau Belakang Mati and this side of the island was part of Fort Siloso.

 The Imbiah Trail is a rather broad asphalted path leading you up the hill through the forest.
-There are the remnants of an old monorail along the way, and you might spot some monkeys as well.
-Near the top we headed left on a nicer forest path to the Imbiah and Tempinis Falls.
+There are remnants of an old monorail along the way, and you might spot some monkeys as well.
+Near the top, head left on a nicer forest path to the Imbiah and Tempinis Falls.
 These falls sound larger than they actually are so don’t get your hopes up too much.

 There is an interesting tunnel of whale bones on this path, but also a somewhat more tacky dragon spewing water.
 This path takes you eventually to the road that leads up to the Imbiah Lookout.
 Turn left and immediately hike up the steps on the right that will lead you to the Imbiah Fort and the second highest point on Sentosa.